KentaNishi/Self_driving_car_ND_P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I used canny edge detection.
+First, I converted the images to grayscale, then blurred it using Gaussian smoothing to make it easier to detect edges, where the kernel_size is 5.
+After that, I used canny edge detection and masked it.

+[image1]:
+[image2]:

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using ransac regression which like a liner regression.

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-[image1]:
+[image3]:

 ![alt text][image1]